vercel/nextjs-subscription-payments/README.md

    - `customer.subscription.updated`
    - `customer.subscription.deleted`

-1. Update your webhook’s signing secret (such as, `whsec_12345678`) in Vercel: Project > Settings > Environment Variables.
+1. Once created, you can click to reveal your webhook signing secret.
+Copy the webhook secret (`whsec_***`) and add it to the environment variables in your [Vercel Dashboard](https://vercel.com/dashboard): Project > Settings > Environment Variables.

+**NOTE:** After adding an environment variable, you will need to rebuild your project for it to become available within your code.
+In your project Dashboard, navigate to the "Deployments" tab, select the most recent deployment, click the overflow menu button (next to the "Visit" button) and select "Redeploy".

 ### Create product and pricing information

 For Stripe to automatically bill your users for recurring payments, you need to create your product and pricing information in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
-When you create or update your product and price information in the Stripe Dashboard these details are automatically synced with your Supabase database, as long as the webhook is configured correctly as described above.
+When you create or update your product and price information, the changes are automatically synced with your Supabase database, as long as the webhook is configured correctly as described above.

 Stripe Checkout currently supports pricing plans that bill a predefined amount at a specific interval.
 More complex plans (e.g. different pricing tiers or seats) are not yet supported.

-For example, this extension works well for business models with different pricing tiers, e.g.:
+For example, you can create business models with different pricing tiers, e.g.:

 - Product 1: Basic membership
   - Price 1: 10 USD per month